JevonThompsonx/WebDevJev/README.md

 ## Projects  🏗️

-1 Dictionary API  📖
+1. Dictionary API  📖

    - Bootstrap base styling
    - Javascript DOM manipulation
      - Dark mode toggle
      - [Dictionary API's](https://dictionaryapi.dev "link to dictionary API's homepage") search on load and submit
    - responsive design

-2 Carolina heals 🧘🏼‍♀️
+2. Carolina heals 🧘🏼‍♀️

    - Launched site
    - Client collaboratio
    - Base bootstrap stylin
    - Calendly integration for schedulin
    - SEO optimized
    - Accessibility focused
    - responsive design

-3 Linktree clone  🌐
+3. Linktree clone  🌐

    - Bootstrap quick styling
    - Javascript share button
    - Font awesome social media/share button icons
    - responsive design

-4 PingPongProject  🏓
+4. PingPongProject  🏓

    - Bootstrap styling
    - Javscript DOM manipulation score tracker
      - Sets max score using variables
      - Resets score when setting max
      - Locks score at max using if/else
      - Reset button for manual score reset

+5. TV Show Search  📺

+   - The search uses the [TV Maze API](https://www.tvmaze.com) to return results
+     1. The Api is searched then returns the name of the show, it's image and genres
+     2. A list (***list a***) is created with the name, image, and genres
+         - A second list (***list b***) is nested inside of the ***list a*** containing the genre types
+     3. Results are returned to the DOM tree, loading ***list a*** visually

 ## About me 👨‍💻